fritzemeier/RPiNodeCafe/README.md

 allow access to third-party applications without the need for Captcha verification.

+IMPORTANT NOTES:
+ - THE FILES WILL HOLD YOUR ROUTER'S PASSWORD IN PLAIN TEXT.
-NOTE: THE SCRIPTS WILL HOLD YOUR GOOGLE PASSWORD IN PLAIN TEXT.
+ - THE SCRIPTS WILL HOLD YOUR GOOGLE PASSWORD IN PLAIN TEXT.
 	This is why a separate account is suggested.

 # Installation Steps
 1) Clone the repository onto a Raspberry Pi.